A pair of black and burgundy over reach boots with a soft sheepskin lining.

 Protection doesn't stop when the saddle comes off.
 Many horses benefit from wearing overreach boots during turnout, especially if they are playful in the pasture or the ground is muddy and deep.
 Slippery conditions can easily cause a horse to scramble and pull a front shoe with a hind foot.
 If you’ve ever noticed your horse coming in from the field with scrapes, bruises, or dirt marks on their heels, that’s a clear sign they could use the extra protection.
 They are also a great idea for trailering, providing an extra layer of safety for the coronary band, especially if your shipping wraps don't fully cover the heels.
 It's a small measure that can prevent big headaches.

-Based on Your Riding Discipline
+Does Your Riding Discipline Require Them?

 The demands of your riding discipline play a big role in whether your horse needs overreach boots.
 High-impact sports that involve speed, tight turns, or jumping almost always call for them.
 Think of disciplines like eventing, show jumping, barrel racing, or reining, where the horse is making powerful, athletic movements that increase the chance of an overreach.
 For these activities, you’ll want a durable, shock-absorbing boot from our selection of best selling products.
 In contrast, a dressage horse moving with a more collected and controlled gait may not need them as often.
 However, it always comes back to the individual horse.
 If your horse tends to forge or overreach regardless of the discipline, using boots is a smart choice.

-Where to Find Quality Overreach Boots
+Where to Find Quality Overreach Boots for Your Horse

 Once you’ve decided on the type of overreach boots your horse needs, the next step is finding the right place to buy them.
 You want a pair that’s built to last without breaking the bank.
 The good news is that you have plenty of options, whether you prefer browsing online from your couch or visiting a local tack shop.
 Thinking about where you shop and how you look for deals can help you get the best possible value for your money.

-Shopping Online vs. In-Store
+The Pros and Cons: Shopping Online vs. In-Store

 Shopping for horse tack online gives you access to a massive selection.
 You can easily compare different brands, materials, and prices from various retailers all at once.
 For instance, you can find specialty items like the durable Professional's Choice Ballistic Overreach Boots with just a few clicks.
 The main drawback is that you can’t see or feel the boots before you buy, and you can't check the fit on your horse.
 That’s the biggest advantage of shopping at a local tack shop.
 You can physically inspect the quality and, most importantly, get help ensuring the size is perfect.
 However, your local store might have a more limited selection.
 At Hooves and Paws, we bridge that gap by providing detailed product descriptions and a 365-day satisfaction guarantee, so you can shop with confidence.